chc506/productbio-web-stack-project/README.md

 ## Deliverables

-- Fork this repository and push your changes to that fork.
 - Clearly document the additional code you've added
 - Clearly document any additional setup that must be done if use additional libraries or tools.